 Places to visit

-Whether you are planning a longer stay or you are bringing someone with you there are plenty of places to visit that are very close to the Sourdough School.
-If you’re staying over for a day or two when you come to the school for a course, or have family with you who will need entertaining while you are busy making dough, these are some ideas for days out, shopping trips and places to eat…
+We’re very lucky to have some great places to visit close to the Sourdough School.
+If you’re staying over for a day or two when you come to the school for a course, or have family with you who will need entertaining while you are busy making dough, here are some ideas for days out, shopping trips and places to eat.

 Just a 10 minute drive from the school, Althorp has been home to the Spencer family for over 500 years.
 The house has endless rooms filled with fine furniture, ceramics and paintings, and an estate stretching to 550 acres.
 There are refreshments available at reasonable prices in Althorp’s café and a gift shop for mementos.
 The house and grounds are open to the public through the summer (check the website for dates before visiting).
 Other attractions include the Food & Drink Festival in spring and Literary Festival in autumn.